vandre/Get-AppRegistrationExpiration/README.md

 ![](https://github.com/Cj-Scott/Get-AppRegistrationExpiration/blob/main/Images/Pic9.png)

+### 3.2.5	Download Az Modules
+Navigate to your Automation Accout -> Modules Gallery Search for and select Az.Accounts.
+Click Import.
+Search for and select Az.Resources.
+Click Import.

+### 3.2.6 Create and configure Runbook
+Navigate to your Automation Account -> Runbooks -> Click +Create a runbook Give the runbook a name.
+Select "PowerShell" as Runbook type and click Create.
+Copy the PowerShell script from "Get-AppRegistrationExpiration.ps1" into the Runbook.
+Click Publish and Yes to confirm.
+From the Automation account Overview, click Start to run the task and confirm it completes with no errors.
+Within the Runbook, go to Schedules.
+Add/create a schedule that runs this scripts periodically.

 ## 3.3	Azure Monitor Alert
 To create the Azure monitor alert rule, navigate to Monitor -> Alerts -> New alert rule.
 ### 1. Under Scope select the Log Analytics Workspace as the resource